Beer Braised Beef Brisket

 A top-down view of ingredients for cooking beef brisket, including olive oil, paprika, brown sugar, onion soup mix, kosher salt, tap water, black pepper, stout beer, tomato paste, onions, pearl onions, and raw beef brisket on plates and bowls.

-When picking out a brisket, go for a first-cut piece with a good balance of lean meat and just enough fat on top to work its magic.
-That thin layer melts down as it cooks, keeping the beef juicy and packed with flavor.
-And don’t skimp on the beer—this is where the real magic happens.
+• Beer: Don’t skimp on the beer—this is where the real magic happens.
 A bold stout, like Guinness or an oatmeal stout, adds deep, malty richness that takes this dish from good to unforgettable.
 Want to mix things up?
 A porter or dark lager can bring its own personality to the party.

-Substitution: Use sun-dried tomato puree or a thick tomato sauce with a pinch of sugar.
+• Tomato Paste: Brings a deep umami punch to the sauce.
+If you need to swap this out, use sun-dried tomato puree or a thick tomato sauce with a pinch of sugar.

 How to Make Beer Braised Beef Brisket